AhmedMousa7/WAL-Test/README.md

 # WAL-Test Project

-This repository while learning clean architecture + dagger2 + rxjava + liveData and viewModel using kotlin
+I used this repository while learning clean architecture + dagger2 + rxjava + liveData and viewModel using kotlin

 I have used github public web services to get a list of users and display it in a recyclerview